 Understanding our commission

-We’ve collected all of the information you need in one article to help you understand how our commission works, including when it’s collected, when it isn’t and how you can check the commission details of both monthly invoices and individual reservations.
+We collected all the info you need in one article to help you understand how our commission works, including when it’s collected, when it isn’t, and how to check the commission details of both monthly invoices and individual reservations.

 The commission-based model

-Booking.com works on a commission-based business model, meaning you pay us a set percentage of each reservation you receive through our platform.
+Booking.com works with a commission-based model, which means you pay us a set percentage on each reservation you get through our platform.
 We’ve structured our commission with a few details in mind:

 - Our commission structure is based on the idea that the price you set is the price guests should pay

 - We strive for simplicity in pricing to make it easy for you to price your property competitively and attract more guests

 - The commission percentage varies by country and can also vary depending on your property type or location Start your registration process to find out how much applies to you.

 - You have a confirmed stay – your guest has checked out and paid